Messiah Weekly News

 Opportunities to provide meals to those in need in our community

-We will resume our workshops on Saturday, January 11th, from 9:30 to 11:30 in the last education room on the right.
+We will meet in the last education room on the right.
 Anyone is welcome to come to see how easy it is to help.
 You do not need to own a sewing machine or be able to use one to help with the project.
 Enter on the lower level of church at door C and follow the sign upon entering the building.

 We have been able to send 4,284 pads and 1,058 panties this year to Little Dresses For Africa where they are distributed to help girls remain in school to finish their education.
 Thank you for your part in providing these girls with dignity.